Kyoungster/litra-streamdeck/README.md

 Light10P - 100P will change to brightness

-Coldest is make cool settings
+Coldest is max cool settings

 Warmest Is max Warm settings.